Women's British Open: History

 Since 2010, four additional Open Championship venues became first-time hosts for the women's event: Carnoustie (2011), Royal Liverpool (2012), Royal Troon (2020, year where only women had The Open), and Muirfield (2022).
 The tournament has yet to be played at two Open Championship courses: Royal St. George's in southeastern England, and Royal Portrush in Northern Ireland.
-Currently, Turnberry is unable to be on the Open rota because of political ramifications of its American owner.
+Currently, Turnberry is unable to be on the Open rota because of political ramifications of its owner, the current President of the United States, Donald Trump (who has hosted LIV Golf tournaments on his courses; the owner of that tour, the Saudi Public Investment Fund, organises the Ladies European Tour's Aramco Team Series tournaments).

 Unlike its male counterpart, the Women's Open has not adopted a links-only policy.
 This greatly increases the number of potential venues, especially the number close to the major population centres of England.
-Following the 2017 merger of the Ladies Golf Union with The R&A, the tournament is now organised by the same organisation as the men's tournament.
+Following the 2017 merger of the Ladies Golf Union with The R&A, both the men's and women's Opens are operated by The R&A.

 Through 1993, the tournament was an official stop only on the Ladies European Tour, with the exception of the 1984 edition, which was co-sanctioned by the LPGA Tour.
 Starting in 1994, it became a permanent LPGA Tour event, which increased both the quality of the field and the event's prestige.
-It has been an official LPGA major since 2001, when it replaced the du Maurier Classic in Canada.
+It has been an official LPGA major since 2001, when it replaced the Canadian Women's Open, which lost its title sponsor because of tobacco sponsorship regulations.
 In 2005, the starting field size was increased to 150, but only the low 65 (plus ties) survive the cut after the second round.
 In both 2007 and 2008 the prize fund was £1.05 million.
 Starting in 2009, the prize fund changed from being fixed in pounds to U.S. dollars.

 Tied for most victories in the Women's British Open with three each are Karrie Webb of Australia and Sherri Steinhauer of the United States.
 Both won the tournament twice before it became an LPGA major and once after.
-Yani Tseng of Taiwan and Jiyai Shin of South Korea are the multiple winners as a major championship.
+Yani Tseng of Taiwan and Jiyai Shin of South Korea are the only multiple winners of the championship as a major.
 The other multiple winner is Debbie Massey of the U.S., with consecutive wins (1980 and 1981) well before it was an LPGA co-sanctioned event.